Aspy Engineer: Early life

-Engineer was born Aspy Merwan Irani on 15 December 1912 in Lahore, Punjab Province, British India to Meherwan Irani and Maneckbai.
-Meherwan was a Divisional Engineer for the North Western Railway,.
+Aspy Engineer was born Aspy Merwan Irani on 15 December 1912 in Lahore, Punjab Province, British India, to Meherwan Irani and Maneckbai.
+Meherwan was a Divisional Engineer for the North Western Railway.
 His interest in mechanics led his friends to rename him Engineer.
-Aspy was the eldest amongst eight siblings - two girls and six boys.
+Aspy was the eldest amongst eight siblings – two girls and six boys.
 His brothers, Minoo, Jungoo and Ronnie, also joined the Indian Air Force, while another brother, Homi, joined the Indian Army.
 Aspy, Minoo and Ronnie were recipients of the DFC, a unique feat where three brothers were decorated with gallantry awards.

-At the age of 7, Engineer witnessed aviators Alcock and Brown make an emergency aircraft landing on the Race Course grounds opposite his father's railway bungalow in Hyderabad, Sindh.
+At the age of seven, Engineer witnessed aviators Alcock and Brown make an emergency aircraft landing on the Race Course grounds opposite his father's railway bungalow in Hyderabad, Sindh.
 He later recounted, "I dreamt of nothing else thereafter but aircraft landing on the roof-top of our spacious bungalow."

 He completed his early education from the Billimoria Parsi School, Panchgani, and the DJ Science College in Karachi.
 On his 17th birthday, his father presented him with a second-hand de Havilland Gipsy Moth and after less than three months of lessons, he obtained his license to fly from the Karachi Aero Club.